cy-elec/CyMaps/README.md

-# CyMaps - an Unciv Map Collection
+# Multiplayer-Maps - an Unciv Map Collection

-This repository includes custom made maps for unciv.
+This mod includes custom-made maps for unciv.
 It mainly features maps for multiplayer and/or many nations.